leomdg/coopsys/README.md

 This is a subgroup of files from a single-page, partially real-time, fully asynchronic closed network web application.

+A userguide is available with screenshots in the repository.

 The application is capable of auditioning the process industrial equipment go through, mainly related to refineries.

 Its main feature is the creation of complex task plans, which offer a way to stay updated in relation to the equipment being constructed/repaired as well as the human and machine resources being implemented in the (sub)tasks of said plans.